BenDoan/dotfiles/README.md

 dotfiles
 ========

-* My personal dotfiles
-* Use install.sh to install
+* My personal dotfiles, just clone and use install.sh to link the files